nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Adds a prescription record and subtracts the medication quantity from stocks.

+> :information_source:
-> :information_source: MediVault will prescribe the medication with the shortest expiry date first.
+> * MediVault will prescribe the medication with the shortest expiry date first.
 If the remaining quantity of the current batch of medication is insufficient, the next batch of medication will be used to supplement the prescription.
+> * MediVault will add another entry to prescription even if the medication name, customer's ID, date and staff name is exactly the same.
+This is so that MediVault can track all entries.
+>  * If users want to increase the quantity of medication prescribed, users can use `updateprescription` command instead.

 Format: `addprescription n/NAME q/QUANTITY s/STAFF c/CUSTOMER_ID`